Some of these wouldn’t be out of place in highlight reels - or at least they would be if they’d been scored at the right end

 9. Jon Walters (Stoke v Chelsea)

 Let us get one thing straight - Jon Walters is a good footballer.
 Honest.
-OK, he's no Diego Maradona, but Stoke's Republic of Ireland international has netted 21 times in 117 appearances (at the time of writing).
-Well, 23 times, if you count these two goals for Chelsea in January 2013.
+OK, he’s no Diego Maradona, but the former Stoke and Republic of Ireland international has netted 117 times in 569 appearances (at the time of writing).
+Well, 119 times, if you count these two goals for Chelsea in January 2013.
 The first - a diving header - was particularly fabulous.
 He had a chance to redeem himself in the same game, when Stoke were awarded a penalty.
 He hit the bar.
 Of course he did.

 10. Gareth Bale (Tottenham v Liverpool)

-Gareth Bale is the world's most expensive footballer.
+Gareth Bale was, for a while, the world’s most expensive footballer.
 Gareth Bale is worth £85m pounds.
-But even Gareth Bale isn't immune from the on-pitch ignominy of an own goal.
-The usually ice cool Welshman was left red-faced in the most literal sense against Liverpool in 2012, when Aaron Lennon's goal-line clearance hit him square in the chops and rolled in the Spurs net.
-According to reports, Bale was said to be quite sheepish after the game (we're so sorry, Gareth).
+But even Gareth Bale isn’t immune from the on-pitch ignominy of an own goal.
+The usually ice cool Welshman was left red-faced in the most literal sense against Liverpool in 2012, when Aaron Lennon’s goal-line clearance hit him square in the chops and rolled in the Spurs net.